ev3dev/ev3dev.github.io/news/_posts/2016-09-04-kernel-release-cycle-15.md

 <!--more-->

-We also enable some MIDI drivers in the EV3 kernel, so you can try hooking it up to your MIDI keyboard or see what happens with @JorgePe's [laser harp].
+We also enabled some MIDI drivers in the EV3 kernel, so you can try hooking it up to your MIDI keyboard or see what happens with @JorgePe's [laser harp].

 [laser harp]: http://ofalcao.pt/blog/series/lego-laser-harp